 The good thing about Amazon is that you only pay fees when you actually make a sale.
-Meanwhile, Etsy.com is geared toward people who make handmade items, so this is a good place to start for those who wish to deal in unique niche products that they make themselves.
-Both of these sites offer various forms of support.
-And both feature easy to use platforms.
+Etsy is geared toward people who make handmade items, so this could be a good place to start for those who want to deal in unique niche products they make themselves.
+Both these sites offer various forms of support, and both feature easy-to-use platforms.

 Find Suppliers for Your Online Pet Store

-Unless you are selling products you produce yourself, determining what kinds of items you wish to sell and establishing reliable suppliers is another important step.
-It’s also a good idea to establish more than one supplier so that you don’t find yourself in a lurch if a supplier, say, runs out of a product, goes out of business or experiences other setbacks.
+Determining what kinds of items you want to sell and establishing reliable suppliers is another important step unless you'll be selling products that you produce yourself.
+It’s also a good idea to establish more than one supplier so you don’t find yourself in a lurch if one of them runs out of a product, goes out of business, or experiences other setbacks.

-If you are producing your own pet products, make sure that you have enough materials and other resources in the fortunate event that you get bombarded with orders.
+Make sure you have enough materials and other resources on hand if you're producing your own pet products in the fortunate event that you find yourself bombarded with orders.

 Create a Catchy Domain Name

 The right domain name for your online business is very important.
-This will stand out in customers’ minds and will be easier to find when people conduct searches online for specific products.
+It should stand out in customers’ minds and make it easier for them to remember you.

-Unfortunately, many domain names are already taken.
-So you may have to get creative.
-This is easy to do if you have a unique product for sale.
-One example is Meow Wear which sells (you guessed it) cat clothes.
-Interestingly, this is a division of Handicapped Pets, which manufactures and sells (surprise!) wheelchairs for pets.
-This company is at a disadvantage because the Internet is not exactly teeming with sites that sell feline fashions and doggie wheelchairs.
+Unfortunately, you'll probably find that some of the best domain names are already taken.
+You might have to get creative.
+This is easiest if you have a unique product for sale.
+One example is Meow Wear which sells—you guessed it—cat clothes.
+This is a division of Handicapped Pets, which manufactures and sells wheelchairs for pets.

-A good example is Only Natural Pet.
-While this online pet store sells products that are available at brick and mortar stores, the company exclusively carries the highest quality all-natural and holistic products, from pet foods to grooming supplies and pet supplements.
-So not only is this an effective domain name, this is also a great merchandising and marketing strategy, all of which are neatly interconnected.
+But you'll have to come up with a way to stand apart from other sites if you decide to sell general pet products and foods.
+Although Only Natural Pet sells products that are available at brick and mortar stores, the company exclusively carries the highest quality all-natural and holistic products, from pet foods to grooming supplies and pet supplements.
+So not only is this an effective domain name, but it's also a great merchandising and marketing strategy.

-It’s a good idea to do an online search for items that are similar to the ones you will be carrying to get an idea of which names are high on the list.
-You also want to keep your domain name short and sweet; you should avoid anything awkward, vague, or overly long.
+You'll also want to keep your domain name short and sweet.
+Avoid anything awkward, vague, or overly long.
 And make sure it contains a good keyword that will easily show up in search engines.
-Oh, and don’t forget to register your domain name, so that it remains exclusively yours.
+Don’t forget to register your domain name, so it remains exclusively yours.

 Create a Well-Designed Website

-Unless you are extremely tech savvy or are actually a web designer, it’s advisable to hire a pro to design your online pet store site.
-Be sure to choose one who specifically has considerable experience with eCommerce websites.
+You might want to hire a pro to design your online pet store site unless you're extremely tech savvy yourself.
+Choose someone who specifically has experience with eCommerce websites.

-Make sure that you come up with a site that’s easy to navigate and understand, is highly visual and professional looking, and is interactive and informative.
-Including customer testimonials is also a great promotional tool.
+Your site should be easy to navigate and understand.
+It should be highly visual and professional, interactive and informative.
+Including customer testimonials can be a great promotional tool.

-In addition, your site should link to your social media pages; it should contain a link enabling customers to sign up for your newsletter (which you absolutely should produce on a regular basis); a blog; and an e-mail contact link, along with your business phone number.
+Your site should also link to your social media pages and include a link that allows customers to sign up for your newsletter—which you should absolutely produce on a regular basis.
+You'll also want to include an e-mail contact link, along with your business phone number.

 The Importance of a Good Web Host

 Your site will require a proper web host.
-This is a server on which one can rent space, typically for a monthly or yearly fee, that will transmit your site across the World Wide Web.
-When someone types your domain name into a search engine, your site will automatically pop up.
+This is a server on which you can rent space, typically for a monthly or yearly fee.
+The host will then transmit your site across the World Wide Web.
+Your site will automatically pop up when someone types your domain name into a search engine.

 Set up Online Payment Processing

-Of course, let’s not forget that you have to establish a way to get paid for the products you sell from your awesome new online pet store.
-I personally think that the best, easiest way to go about this is to set up an account through PayPal, the popular online payment processing site.
+Let’s not forget that you have to establish a way to get paid for the products you sell from your awesome new online pet store.
+The easiest way to go about this is to set up an account through PayPal, the popular online payment processing site.

-Remember, if you're shipping products overseas, you will need to check duty fees and such.
-Your best bet is to inquire with the U.S. Postal Service if you need to do this.
+Remember to check duty fees and such if you're shipping your products overseas.
+Your best bet is to inquire with the U.S. Postal Service to find out if this is required.